slashformotion/jekyll-archie/README.md

 ## Usage

-I will release a template repository to use with this theme.

-Meanwhile you can use the `_BLANK_config.yml` as a starting point for your config.
+Use this [template](https://github.com/slashformotion/archie-template) to start with the right amout boilerplate code and github pages set-up.